Jeff Kristian

-Jeff Kristian (born Jeffrey William John Phillips, 11 May 1964) is an English actor, writer, singer, recording artist and television presenter.
-He is probably best remembered for his television guest presenting role as Big Brother's Singing Drag Queen on Big Brother's Bit on the Side.
+Jeff Kristian (born Jeffrey William John Phillips, 11 May 1964) is an English recording artist, songwriter, actor, author, and television presenter.
+He is probably best remembered for his television role as Big Brother's Singing Drag Queen on Big Brother's Bit on the Side.

 Television

 While attending school in Bermondsey, London in 1970, Kristian was cast as a Young Charlie Chaplin by entertainer Tommy Steele for his BBC vehicle, Tommy Steele in Search of Charlie Chaplin.
 In 1995, Kristian was interviewed for HTV's magazine programme Spotlight to promote his single Reach Out (I'll Be There).
 While filming Spotlight, he was almost arrested while waiting for the film crew at the station in Bristol.
 In costume, Police had mistaken him for a prostitute.
 2003, he appeared on Channel 4's reality show The Salon.
 In 2012, he was cast as guest presenter Big Brother's Singing Drag queen on Channel 5's reality show Big Brother spin offs Big Brother's Bit on the Side and Celebrity Big Brother's Bit on the Side, alongside then presenter Emma Willis.
 From 2015, he was host and presenter on American television magazine programme London Calling.